au-research/raido/doc/technical-debt.md

     * if the dev really wants, they can force it by setting the env vars to "unknown" values

+## app-client routing is a mess

+The NavigationProvider doesn't understand query parameters, only pathname.
+The implementation of pathname parameters is a hack - I ran into the problem, didn't want to get side-tracked but still wanted have routable urls with params.

+Look at the multiple url stuff for supporting creating and editing on ApiKeyPage.

 # api-svc